simonmcmanus/livedocs/README.md

               "type": "string",
               "location": "query",
               "default": "1",
-              "description": "The id of the asset you wish to create."
+              "description": "The ID of the asset you wish to create."
             }
           ]
         }